 This section describes the proposed methodology, scoring factors and factor weighting structure for evaluating the TDM strategies identified in Section 11.
-District staff and IBI received feedback from the District Board of Directors via the Planning and Natural Resources Committee (Committee) and the public on the proposed scoring factors and factor weighting structure before applying them to the TDM strategies.
-IBI used this feedback to score the strategies, organize them in tiers based on their scores, and provide prioritized recommendations based upon the tiering of these strategies (as further described in Section 13).
+District staff and IBI Group received feedback from the Board Directors on the Planning and Natural Resources Committee (Committee) and the public on the proposed scoring factors and factor weighting structure before applying them to the TDM strategies.
+IBI Group used this feedback to score the strategies, organize them in tiers based on their scores, and provide prioritized recommendations based upon the tiering of these strategies (as further described in Section 13).